sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 - Intelligent use of cooldowns by confirming if your target is worthy.
 - Combat resurrection (Resto Druid only atm)
 - Engineering gloves
+- Boss, PvP Player, or Mobs (for questing)

 * Extra Action button Click
 - Whilst in DeathWing (Cataclysm) CLU will click the Extra Action Button during the encounter for you.